New militant recruits not driven by ideology, most attended govt schools: J&K police

 * 25 per cent of youths had access to social media in 2010 and 2011 which rose to 30 per cent by 2014 and and 70 per cent in 2015.

-* Out of the 156 militant recruits, 81 percent lived in areas which had active local militants already present in the area.
+* Out of the 156 militant recruits, 81 per cent lived in areas which had active local militants already present in the area.

 * 21 per cent had a monthly family income between Rs 10,000 and Rs 20,000, 23 per cent had between Rs 5,000 and Rs 10,000, 21 per cent had below Rs 5,000.
 Only 4 per cent had a family income of more than Rs 50,000.